Ari Pelto

 Principal Conductor and Artistic Advisor, Sacramento Philharmonic & Opera

-Recently appointed Principal Conductor and Artistic Advisor of the Sacramento Philharmonic & Opera (SP&O), Finnish-American conductor Ari Pelto is in demand with orchestras, opera houses, and ballet companies throughout the United States, Europe, and Asia.
+Music Director of Opera Colorado and Principal Conductor and Artistic Advisor of the Sacramento Philharmonic & Opera (SP&O), Finnish-American conductor Ari Pelto is in demand with orchestras, opera houses, and ballet companies throughout the United States, Europe, and Asia.

 Also a masterful collaborator with dancers, Maestro Pelto has enjoyed a longstanding relationship with the Atlanta Ballet as Principal Guest Conductor.
 He conducted Jean-Christophe Maillot's groundbreaking production of Romeo and Juliet and John McFall's production of Prokofiev's Cinderella, as well as leading the company in the world premieres of Twyla Tharp's first story ballet, The Princess and the Goblin, and Helen Pickett's Camino Real.
-Pelto returns to the company in December 2023 to conduct Yuri Possokhov’s innovative production of The Nutcracker.

 Previous conducting appointments include Assistant Conductor of the Spoleto Festival, five seasons as Guest Conductor of New York City Opera, Principal Guest Conductor of Opera Memphis, and Assistant Conductor of the Florida West Coast Symphony, where he conducted more than 30 concerts.
 Pelto has also enjoyed guest appearances with the Kennedy Center Orchestra, The New National Theatre in Tokyo, London's Royal Opera, San Diego Opera, the Florida Orchestra, Seattle Symphony, St. Louis Symphony, Utah Symphony and Opera, Portland Opera, Minnesota Opera, and Lyric Opera of Kansas City.